WebOrigami/docs/src/content/framework/tutorial.md

 greetings = map(names, greet):
 ```

 You can use a `map` to transform images too.
-The file `src/thumbnail.js` contains a small JavaScript function which, given the binary data for an image, will invoke an image-editing library to generate a new image at a smaller size.
+The file `src/thumbnail.js` contains a small JavaScript function which, given the binary data for an image, invokes an image-editing library to generate a new image at a smaller size.

 <span class="tutorialStep"></span> **Try it:** In `site.vfiles`, update the `public` folder to contain a new virtual subfolder called `thumbnails`.
 Use a `map` function to map the real `images` folder using the `thumbnail` function.